-Many business and team settings can use Kanban.
-Nonetheless, this principle probably excels in the software development and IT fields.
-Kanban is a principle that was developed to help team members:
+Many businesses and teams can use Kanban.
+Nonetheless, this approach probably excels in the software development and IT fields.

 - (drastically) improve efficiency and quality